sonia-analytics/cryptocurrency-project/README.md

 2025-09-17 14:21:08,752 INFO SUCCESS: 0 new rows from crypto_clean.csv

 ## Database Storage
-SQlite ('squlite3') was used to store sucessfully to store the cleaned cryptocurrency dataset.
+SQlite ('sqlite3') was used to store successfully to store the cleaned cryptocurrency dataset.
 The pipeline connects to a local SQLite database (`crypto_master.db`)
 - The cleaned data is written into a table called `crypto`
 - Each run updates the master dataset with new rows